tbano2022/3900-Activity2/README.md

 The HTML pages describe a tourist place "Mahabaleshwar" in India.

-It has
-1 idex.html file,
-1 mahableshwar.html file
-1 css file
-few image files
+It has 1 idex.html file, 1 mahableshwar.html file, 1 css file and few image files